 Click here to learn more.

-Can the Bulldog be saved?
+Bulldog be saved?

 That's the question the New York Times posed this past weekend in its Sunday magazine.
 It’s a great question — and one that this devoted bulldog owner has tackled before.
 Here’s my take on the subject.